risk-first/website/menagerie/Operational-Risk.md

 ## Operations Management

+![A General Model of Operations Management](images/kite9/operations_management.png)

 If we are designing a software system to "live" in the real world, we have to be mindful of the environment we're working in, and craft our software and processes accordingly.
 This view of the "wider" system is the discipline of Operations Management.
-The below diagram (from ["Operations Management" by _Slack et al._](http://amzn.eu/d/b6ZjuMu)) breaks down some of the concerns of this discipline.
+The diagram above (from ["Operations Management" by _Slack et al._](http://amzn.eu/d/b6ZjuMu)) breaks down some of the concerns of this discipline.

-![A General Model of Operations Management](images/kite9/operations_management.png)

-In this diagram, a **Transform Process** (the **Operation** itself) is embedded in the **Environment**, which supplies it with three key dependencies:
+In the diagram above, a **Transform Process** (the **Operation** itself) is embedded in the **Environment**, which supplies it with three key dependencies:

  - The **Resources** it needs, whether _transformed_ resources (like electricity or information, say).
  - It's **Customers**, which supply it with money in return for goods and services, and